rw-ciena/import_yocto_bm/README.md

 # INSTALLATION

+To install as a package use the following command:

+    python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps import-yocto-bm-matthewb66

-Change to a chosen location and use Git to download a copy of the project:
+To download the script, change to a chosen location and use Git to download a copy of the project:

     git clone https://github.com/matthewb66/import_yocto_bm
     export YOCTO_BM_LOC=`pwd`/import_yocto_bm